 YOU DON'T SEE a lot of dogs running corporations or doing brain surgery, but in some ways they are a lot smarter than humans.
 Take, for instance, how they respond to a stressful event, say, a neighbor and his dog from up the block passing by the perimeter of your house.
 Your dog gets a whiff of that intruder, and bam!
 Let the barking begin.

-That makes dogs great security guards and sometimes the bane of neighbors.
-When the dog reacts, its ancient defense mechanism, the amygdala—the same organ that sets off human fight-or-flight hormones—goes off with the timeless trigger built to insure survival through instantaneous recognition of danger and immediate response.
+This makes dogs great security guards and sometimes the bane of neighbors.
+When the dog reacts, its ancient defense mechanism, the amygdala—the same organ that sets off human fight-or-flight—goes off with the timeless trigger built to insure survival through instantaneous recognition of danger and immediate response.

 LIKE IT NEVER HAPPENED

 Now what happens after the stranger dog has gone on to sniff the tree trunks, grass, and hydrants blocks away, or heads home for some Kibbles 'N Bits?
 Does your dog keep barking for another two hours?
 Two days?
 Two weeks?
 Two months?
 Two years?
 No way.
-The dog drops the event like it never happened.
-Once the incident is over, the stress response is gone, dropped like an old chew toy.
+The dog drops the event like an old chew toy.
 It's like it never happened.

-That’s what makes your dog smarter than you.
-Because we keep barking long after the stressful even is over.
-We hang on to the stressful event, clinging to the undertow of emotions as if we were caught in a riptide pulling us out to sea and don’t know how to swim.
+That’s what makes dogs smarter than humans.
+Because we keep barking long after the stressful event is over.
+We hang on to the stress, clinging to the undertow of emotions.

-Just as there is a method to outfoxing a riptide, there are ways to avoid being swept away by the irrational emotions set off by stress.
-We are not helpless.
-We have the power to shut off stressful incidents right after they happen and avoid turning them into false beliefs we ruminate about for months on end, something we learn in my stress management training programs and one-one-coaching.
+But we don't have to.
+We have the power to shut off stressful events right after they happen and avoid turning them into false beliefs we ruminate about for months on end, something we learn in my work life-balance and stress management training programs.

-Cutting stress off at the pass after it goes off is crucial because if we don’t, the emotions triggered by our ancient defense equipment—which aren’t designed for the social stressors of the modern world, like work stuff—will feed your brain with catastrophic thoughts.
-Remember, a part of your ancient brain thinks you’re going to die that second, which is why the stress response is activated.
-Those thoughts, then automatically set off consequences fueled by berserk, raw emotions.
+Cutting stress off at the pass after it goes off is crucial, because if we don’t, the emotions triggered by our ancient defense equipment—which isn’t designed for the social stressors of the modern world—will feed your brain catastrophic thoughts.
+A part of your brain thinks you’re going to die that second, which is pretty catastrophic.
+These thoughts form into a false story we tell ourselves that drives the stress reaction.

 YOU CONTROL HOW LONG THE STRESS LASTS

-Because they are in our head, we think the thoughts are true.
-The longer they remain unchallenged, the more the rumination about them will convince us that the false beliefs and worst-case scenarios are valid.
+Because they are in our head, we think the catastrophic thoughts are true.
+The longer they remain unchallenged, the more we think about them over and over, which convinces us that the false beliefs and worst-case scenarios are valid.
 Then we’re stuck with them for days, weeks, months, and, yes, even years.

 Managing stress is a function of perceived control over demands, known as cognitive appraisal, how you weigh the threat.
 Stress is relative, in other words, to how much control you feel over demands.
-When something sets you off, you surrender control to the emotions of the moment, when you don’t have to.
-This creates an out-of-control state that drives more stress.
+You can reframe the story of the threat to one that is controllable.

 ARGUE WITH YOURSELF

-One of the things that fans the exaggerated thoughts of the stress response is that we take the event as permanent and personal, which jacks up the fear and panic by making everything appear hopeless and directed at you personally.
+One of the things that fans the exaggerated thoughts of the stress response is that we take the event as permanent and personal, which jacks up fear or embarrassment by making everything appear hopeless and directed at you personally.

 NEVER TAKE IT PERSONALLY